How ‘Tstuds’ Change the Way Homes Are Insulated

 Courtesy of Matt Risinger

-“Tstud” is a new engineered framing product that is essentially framing lumber with insulation built into its core.
-The Tstud consists of two long wooden members connected by crisscrossing dowels that are then filled in at the factory with closed-cell spray foam.
+“Tstud” is an engineered framing product that is essentially framing lumber with insulation built into its core.
+The Tstud consists of two long wooden members connected by crisscrossing dowels that are then filled in with closed-cell spray foam.
 That foam core gives Tstud lumber a built-in R-Value of 20, which is way more than the R-6 value of traditional framing lumber and just as good as a cavity filled with a batt of insulation.

 Courtesy of Tstud